 We always seek to provide transparency and to educate potential and existing clients about the best building practices.
-We know that cost is top of mind when it comes to building a home, so we are now providing a quarterly cost per square foot report in our newsletter to help homeowners understand current costs and the reasons behind them.
+We know that cost is top of mind when it comes to building a home, so we now provide a quarterly cost per square foot report to help homeowners understand current costs and the reasons behind them.

 Read our in-depth article explaining construction pricing here.